Hylozoic/hylo-evo/README.md

 - has a graphql query attached to it (or in rare cases, just a appropriate `api` property attached)
 - has an appropriate `meta.modelExtractor`
 - optionally includes a `meta.optimistic === true` property if you want to optimisitically update the local store

-## Contributions and Code of Conduct

-Please review our [Contribution Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to step into co-creative stewardship with us.

-## Further documentation

-More detailed docs are available in [Confluence](https://hylozoic.atlassian.net/wiki/spaces/DEV/pages/87195649/Web+Client) about specific topics such as updating the icon font - please ask a Hylo steward for access.